 - You are not responsible for placing this rental property ahead of others you may be trying to lease.

-- You do not have to accept a subpar tenant in order to re-lease you property (such as someone with insufficient income or poor credit).
+- A landlord does not have to accept a subpar tenant to re-lease your property.
+Such as someone with insufficient income or poor credit.

-- You may charge the tenant breaking the lease (or use a portion of their security deposit) for any costs related to re-renting your property.
+- Property managers or landlords may charge the tenant breaking the lease (or use a portion of their security deposit) for any costs related to re-renting your property.